DjangoGirls/tutorial-extensions/en/add_wagtail_to_your_website/change_website_homepage/README.md

 website root.

 To change the root page of your Wagtail blog visit `https://<your-username.pythonanywhere.com/cms/` and login.

 Then follow the steps in [Changing the Wagtail Homepage](../wagtail_integration_adding_homepage/README.md#changing-homepage) section of this tutorial to create a new homepage and change it to be the root of the blog.

 To create new posts, follow instructions in the [Adding posts](../wagtail_integration_adding_posts/README.md#adding-blog-posts) section of this tutorial.

+After adding your posts, you should see that only posts/pages that have been published are the ones displayed on your blog.
+In other words, Wagtail only shows posts which are `live` and a post is only `live` after you click the `Publish` button.
+The `Save draft` button merely saves the post without publishing it or making it live.

+Also, take note that `live` posts are displayed in the order in which they are published, that is, `BlogPage.objects.filter(published=True).order_by(published_date)`.

 That's all for this tutorial.
 If you want to learn more about Wagtail, you can read the [Wagtail documentation](https://guide.wagtail.org/en-latest/) or search for more tutorials on Wagtail online.